Italian Renaissance: Religious background

-After the destruction of the Roman Empire in the fifth century AD, the Catholic Church rose to power in Europe.
-As the gatekeepers, their ruling power applied from the king to the common people.
-In the Middle Ages, the Church was considered to be conveying the will of God, and it regulated the standard of behaviour in life.
-A lack of literacy required most people to rely on the priest’s explanation of the Bible and laws.
+After the fall of the Western Roman Empire in the fifth century AD, the Catholic Church filled the subsequent vacuum.
+In the Middle Ages, the Church was considered to be the will of God, and it regulated the standard of behaviour in life.
+A lack of literacy and prohibitions against translations of the Bible required most people to rely on the priestly explanation of Biblical ethics and laws.

-In the eleventh century, the Church persecuted many groups including pagans, Jews, and lepers in order to eliminate irregularities in society and strengthen its power.
-In response to the laity’s challenge to Church authority, bishops played an important role, as they gradually lost control of secular authority, and in order to regain the power of discourse, they adopted extreme control methods, such as persecuting infidels.
+In the eleventh century, the Church persecuted many groups including pagans, Jews, and lepers in order to eliminate irregularities in society and strengthen Church power.
+In response to the laity's challenge to Church authority, bishops played an important role as they gradually lost control of secular authority.
+To regain the power of discourse, they adopted extreme control methods, such as persecuting infidels.

-The Church also collected wealth from believers in the Middle Ages, such as through the sale of indulgences.
-It also did not pay taxes, making the Church's wealth even more than some kings.
+The Church also collected wealth from believers in the Middle Ages, such as through the sale of indulgences, although this mainly occurred in northern Europe.
+It also did not pay taxes, making the Church's wealth greater than some kings.